SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek Smartpack S.md

 ### Configuration of credentials to retrieve logging (range 1.0.1.x)

-When the element goes in timeout, it will wait until it can retrieve the log file from the device and update the element with the data available in the file.However, for this feature to work, you need to make sure valid **credentials** for the web interface are specified on the System Overview page, as well as the **name** of the log file.
+When the element goes in timeout, it will wait until it can retrieve the log file from the device and update the element with the data available in the file.
+However, for this feature to work, you need to make sure valid **credentials** for the web interface are specified on the System Overview page, as well as the **name** of the log file.
 Note that you need to specify the **encode password**.

 ### Configuration of normal or lite mode